-My research focuses on impacts of farming systems on soil chemical and physical properties, biogeochemical processes that influence carbon and nitrogen dynamics and cycling, and studying interactions within the soil-water-plant-air continuum using process based models.
+My research program focuses on impacts of agricultural practices on soil chemical and physical properties, biogeochemical processes that influence carbon and nitrogen dynamics and cycling, and studying interactions within the soil-water-plant-air continuum using process based models.

-Several decades of wheat–fallow rotation with intensive tillage has resulted in reduced soil organic matter and soil organic carbon in the Pacific Northwest dryland region.
-Recent work has indicated that management practices that decreased tillage and residue incorporation reduced soil organic matter losses, and even increased soil organic carbon to a limited extent.
-As part of an ARS project known as GRACEnet, I am measuring soil organic carbon and greenhouse gases under various field conditions to determine the most effective agricultural practices which maximize soil organic carbon and minimize net greenhouse gas emissions.
-The primary goal of this project is to reverse the loss of soil organic matter over the last century to improve soil properties and productivity, and secondary benefits, if any, to mitigate greenhouse gases effect.
+Several decades of wheat–fallow rotation with intensive tillage have resulted in reduced soil organic matter and associated soil organic carbon in the Pacific Northwest dryland region.
+Recent work has indicated that management practices that reduce fallow period and decrease tillage and residue incorporation can reduce soil organic matter loss, and even increase soil organic carbon to a limited extent.
+As part of an ARS project known as GRACEnet.
+I am measuring soil organic carbon and greenhouse gases in six cropping systems under various field conditions to determine the most effective agricultural practices to maximize soil organic carbon and minimize net greenhouse gas emissions.
+The primary goal of this project is to reverse the soil organic matter lost over the last century and improve soil properties and productivity.
+A secondary benefit, if possible, would be to reduce production of greenhouse gases.

-Concern about declining fossil fuel supplies has enhanced interest in using crop residues for bioenergy production; however, maintaining soil organic carbon is vital for maintaining soil productivity and environmental quality.
-As part of an ARS project known as REAP (Renewable Energy Assessment Project), I am using CQESTR to predict and evaluate the effect of residue removal on soil organic carbon.
+Maintaining soil organic carbon is vital for maintaining soil productivity and environmental quality.
+Removing stover or straw from the field may result in loss of SOC and nutrients, greater rates of erosion and loss of soil productivity which could have long-term economic, environmental, and sustainability costs.
+As part of an ARS project known as REAP (Resilient Economic Agricultural Production).
+I am using CQESTR to predict and evaluate the effect of residue removal on soil organic carbon.
 Soil organic carbon is recognized as one of the six limiting factors for sustainable biomass for biofuel production.
 My goal is to predict from climate, initial soil organic carbon content, past management, tillage practices and cropping system, how much crop residue can be sustainably harvested without jeopardizing soil organic carbon stocks and associated physical, chemical and biological processes.

 Other Research Interests: